rails/rails/guides/source/active_storage_overview.md

   secret_access_key: ""
   region: ""
   bucket: ""
+  http_open_timeout: 0
+  http_read_timeout: 0
+  retry_limit: 0
   upload:
     server_side_encryption: "" # 'aws:kms' or 'AES256'
 ```
+TIP: Set sensible client HTTP timeouts and retry limits for your application.
+In certain failure scenarios, the default AWS client configuration may cause connections to be held for up to several minutes and lead to request queuing.

 Add the [`aws-sdk-s3`](https://github.com/aws/aws-sdk-ruby) gem to your `Gemfile`: